marcopeereboom/gck/README.md

 ```
 The astute reader can see that the math actually is correct.

-To dump the AST pseudo assembly do this:
+To dump the pseudo assembly do this:
 ```
-c -i examples/sml/e1.sml -ast
+c -i examples/sml/e1.sml -asm
 // intermediary language dump
         jsr     main
         exit